Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/buy_the_book.md

 ## Crowdfunding the publication of our book

-Publication of *Biological Modeling: A Short Tour* was graciously funded by hundreds of wonderful backers via <a href="https://www.kickstarter.com/projects/phillipcompeau/biological-modeling-a-short-tour" target="_blank">Kickstarter</a>.
+Publication of *Biological Modeling: A Short Tour* was graciously funded by several hundreds backers via <a href="https://www.kickstarter.com/projects/phillipcompeau/biological-modeling-a-short-tour" target="_blank">Kickstarter</a> and <a href="https://www.indiegogo.com/projects/biological-modeling-a-short-tour" target="_blank">Indiegogo</a>.
+We are eternally grateful to these supporters who brought the book to life.